Thermal power plants

 The political course has also changed the research priorities for thermal power plants.
 While they were in continuous operation just a few years ago, in times of the energy transition they provide on-demand support when photovoltaic and wind energy plants supply less power due to weather conditions.
 The associated frequent starts and transitions to partial load operation pose new challenges to the plants.
 Scientific teams are therefore developing plant concepts and operating processes adapted to these requirements.
 The materials used must also be optimised, as the components are exposed to frequent thermal changes of several hundred degrees.
 In addition, the capture, storage and utilization of climate-damaging carbon dioxide has moved into the research spotlight.
 Contributions on the CO2-cycle economy can be found on the Industry Energy Research Portal.

 Thermal power plants thus continue to play a decisive role in the restructuring of the energy system.
-The German Federal Ministry for Economic Affairs and Energy (BMWi) therefore supports various research activities in this field.
-Specifically: In 2020, the ministry funded a total of 377 ongoing projects with around 27.9 million euros.
-In the same year, the BMWi also approved 83 new research projects with incentives and grants totalling around 38.3 million.
+The German Federal Ministry for Economic Affairs and Climate Action (BMWK) therefore supports various research activities in this field.
+Specifically: In 2022, the ministry funded a total of 356 ongoing projects with around 30,7 million euros.
+In the same year, the BMWK also approved 86 new research projects with incentives and grants totalling around 41,7 million.

 Focus on alternative fuels